 - One of you is calling more often than the other

 - You are often sitting, waiting for the phone or text

 - One of you is not happy with the frequency of your conversations

 - One of you wants physical intimacy more than the other

 - You are not aware of this difference

-- You don’t have an agreement on how to the person who wants more frequent physical intimacy can satisfy it
+- You don’t have an agreement on how can the person who wants more frequent physical intimacy satisfy it

 - There is no plan to visit each other

-- No plan for when you are together and what you do in-between visits, other than miss each other and wait for the next one
+- No plan for when you are together and what you do in-between visits, other than miss each other and wait for the next time you are together.

 - While apart, you wait for the next visit, instead of having fun with your own life

 Being away from the person you love isn’t easy.
 Lack of physical intimacy and a different style of communication can take its toll on your relationship.
 While long-distance has its challenges, it also presents certain opportunities often overlooked by most couples.